-- (1)Set SW8-2 from ON to OFF (when ending a replacement operation of less than 2 hours). - Because the replacement operation restarts each time SW8-2 is set from OFF to ON, always perform the replacement operation for longer than the stipulated time.
+- The outdoor unit is not faulty.
+LED1 and LED2 on the control board of the outdoor - Both the gas and liquid stop valves are completely open. - A protective sheet covers the surface of the DIP switch panel on the control board of - Set SW8-2 from ON to OFF (when ending a replacement operation of less than 2 1) hours). - Because the replacement operation restarts each time SW8-2 is set from OFF to ON, always perform the replacement operation for longer than the stipulated time.